grandmaster-nf/cayman/docs/ordeal.md

 Shadebinder with Verity’s Brow or Aeon Gloves.
 High discipline + Intellect armor.
 Duskfield grenades, hedrons + torment + durance fragments.
 Resonance Siphon artifact mod.

 Titan - Banner Shield with Ursa Furiosa gloves.
 90+ Intellect, high Discipline and 60 resilience.
 Suppressor grenades and Towering Barricade.
+OR
+Bubble with Helm of St.14 or Aeon Gloves.
+90+ Intellect, 60 Resilience.

 Saber GM is pretty flexible in terms of class makeup, build and weapons.
 You can play very safe with 2 Banners and a Well, or 1 Banner and 2 Wells; or get aggressive with stasis and sword(s).
 Add control abilities and weapons are very useful.
 AB snipers to deal with servitor champions, overload bows for captain champions.
 Anarchy for add control traps and sustain damage to boss, Xeno for quick ranged bursts and Sword for add clear and champs.